 A large portion of Mary’s practice is sharing what she makes.
 With a background in primary teaching and museum education, she greatly enjoy running workshops and giving talks; sharing her enthusiasm for making and the passing on of skills.

-if you are interested in this exciting course, please contact Julie at (link to contact page) to check that the course is suitable for you.
+if you are interested in this exciting course, please contact Julie here to check that the course is suitable for you.

 Saturday 2nd (10 -6) and Sunday 3rd (9.30 -4.30) November 2019